rajaalebchiri/pyChoreographer/README.md

 * **Environment Checker**
     * Script to validate if a project's required dependencies are installed within the current virtual environment.
+* **Basic Directory Cleanup**

+    * Delete Old Files: Automates the process of deleting files in a directory that are older than a specified number of days, helping in cleaning up temporary folders and reducing clutter.
+    * Remove Empty Folders: Scans and removes any empty directories within a specified path, keeping your file system organized and tidy.

 <!-- features-end -->